A Drive From Mesa to Sedona Arizona, With a Photo Album

 Personally, I like this, having come from the Hills of Virginia, and being used to traveling this way using landmarks on the horizon.

-Well, Apache Junction, itself is a small suburban town with a dozen or more RV/Retirement communities.
+Apache Junction itself ,is a small suburban town with a dozen or more RV/Retirement communities sprinkled around the town.

 These communities were once just campgrounds, but over the years, many of them have been bought up by major Resort management companies.